kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add CHECKBOX which functions like MENU but also takes a block of memory used as a check box value.
 If the prefilled value is 0 then dont allow toggle.
 * TODO Add to MENU word returning not just the number selected but also the string
 * TODO MENU to support multicolumn selections if width given?

-* TODO Make the MENU function look nicer and responsive
+* DONE Make the MENU function look nicer and responsive

 * TODO Add a BPSET and BPCLR to set a string that is compared to CALLMONITOR in the DMARK macro.
 * TODO A word to send a file to pool